Bob Fornelli

-Robert William Fornelli (born August 9, 1966) is an American college baseball coach and current head baseball coach at Pittsburg State University.
-Previously, Fornelli coached at his alma mater Emporia State University from 2004 to 2018 where he guided the Hornets to five Mid-America Intercollegiate Athletics Association regular season championships and two conference tournament championships, 13 trips to the NCAA Tournament, two World Series appearances and a national runner-up finish.
+Robert William Fornelli (born August 9, 1966) is a retired American college baseball coach, who coached at Pittsburg State University from 2019 to 2025.
+Previously, Fornelli coached at his alma mater, Emporia State University, from 2004 to 2018 where he guided the Hornets to five Mid-America Intercollegiate Athletics Association regular season championships and two conference tournament championships, 13 trips to the NCAA Tournament, two World Series appearances and a national runner-up finish.
 Fornelli was the coach at Fort Hays State from 1996 to 2003.

 Career

 After graduating from Emporia State in 1991 and playing four years at Emporia State, Fornelli spent five seasons as Butler Community College's pitching coach.

 Fort Hays State

 In 1996, Fornelli became head coach of the Fort Hays State Tigers.
 During his seven years, Fornelli compiled a 306–113 record.
 In 2003, the Tigers won the Rocky Mountain Athletic Conference regular season and postseason tournament titles.
 Fornelli is the winningest coach in FHSU history and led the Tigers to the RMAC championship four times in his seven years.
 Fornelli led FHSU to the NCAA Division II national championship game in 2000 and was in the NCAA regional tournament six times.